-If a student is without meal money on a consistent basis, the school principal, designee will investigate the situation more closely, contact parents (if applicable) for support (if applicable).
-If the school administrator suspects that a student may be abusing the policy, they privilege of charging meals will be revoked.
+If a student is without meal money on a consistent basis, the school administrator, designee will investigate the situation more closely.
+If the school administrator suspects that a student may be abusing the policy, their privilege of charging meals will be revoked.